thoukydides/homebridge-homeconnect/README.md

 1. Install this plugin using: `npm install -g homebridge-homeconnect`
 1. Edit `config.json` and add the HomeConnect platform (see example below).
 1. Run [Homebridge](https://github.com/nfarina/homebridge).
 1. The Homebridge log output will include an authorisation URL.
 Copy the listed URL into a web browser and login to your Home Connect account.
+(The authorisation URL can also be found in the [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) graphical settings editor.)

 ### Example `config.json`
 ```JSON